JonasAnnuscheit/RPDAC_FOR_MIDOG22/README.md

 This paper describes our contribution to the MIDOG 2022 challenge for detecting mitotic cells.
 One of the major problems to be addressed in the MIDOG 2022 challenge is the robustness under the natural variance that appears for real-life data in the histopathology field.
 To address the problem, we use an adapted YOLOv5s model for object detection in conjunction with a new Domain Adaption Classifier (DAC) variant, the Radial-Prediction-DAC, to achieve robustness under domain shifts.
 In addition, we increase the variability of the available training data using stain augmentation in HED color space.

 ## Keywords
+- MIDOG 22 contribution
+- mitosis detection
+- Domain Adaption Classifier
+- Stain Augmentation
-MIDOG 22 contribution, mitosis detection, Domain Adaption Classifier, Stain Augmentation, Test Time Augmentation
+- Test Time Augmentation

 # Neural Network Architecture